School Logo

 SEND and Inclusion

-SENDCo – Mrs Julie Evison-Williams
+SENDCO – Mrs Julie Evison-Williams

 Deputy SENDCO – Mrs Joanne Peck & Mrs Louise Smith